Nathan Snowball

-Nathan Snowball is an English footballer who plays as a defender for club Preston North End.
+Nathan Snowball is an English footballer who plays as a defender for Northern Premier League club FC United of Manchester on loan from club Preston North End.

 Career

 Snowball made his debut for Morecambe at the age of 16 in a 2–1 defeat to Carlisle United in an EFL Trophy group stage game at the Mazuma Mobile Stadium on 12 November 2024.
 In December 2024, he joined Northern Premier League Premier Division side Morpeth Town on a one-month work experience loan.
 After being an unused substitute against Workington, he started all of the next four league matches before returning to Morecambe.
 He was named Morecambe Academy First Year Player of the Season at the end of the 2024–25 season.

 On 21 August 2025, Snowball joined Championship club Preston North End on a one-year scholarship, agreeing in advance to a two-year professional contract upon this initial scholarship's expiry.